aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/converting-to-fixed-page-format/saving-a-document-as-a-multipage-tiff/_index.md

 ﻿---
 title: Saving a Document as a Multipage TIFF
-description: "Aspose.Words for C++ enables you to convert a document to a multi-page TIFF.
+description: "Aspose.Words for C++ allows you to convert a document to a multi-page TIFF.
 To determine how the document is displayed on the image you need to specify additional options: resolution, number of pages, image binarization, etc."
 type: docs
 weight: 40
 url: /cpp/saving-a-document-as-a-multipage-tiff/